SiliconLabs/bluetooth_applications/bluetooth_ir_generator/README.md

 ### IR generate

-Most of time the system is stay in idle status.When IR send is required, configure the stream according to given data, send out all the stream bit.
-If don't got stop command, it keep repeat.
-If no need to repeat the IR signal, system will back to idle status.
+Most of the time the system stays in an idle state.
+When an IR send is required, the system configures the stream according to the given data, then sends out all the stream bit.
+If no stop command is inputted, the system will repeat the stream.
+If no need to repeat the IR signal, the system will go back to the idle state.
 - Initialization.
-    - ir_generate_init() function initialize the key pad with callback.
+    - ir_generate_init() function initializes the keypad with callback.
-    - code_t ir_code, set the IR protocol, currently support NEC and SONY type.
+    - code_t ir_code sets the IR protocol, currently supports NEC and SONY type.
-    - ir_callback_t cb, is called if one frame stream is sent.
+    - ir_callback_t cb is called if one frame stream is sent.
 - Running the IR generate
-    - ir_generate_stream() function configure the data that desire to send and start, repeat flag use in NEC IR protocol.
+    - ir_generate_stream() function configures the data that desire to send and start, repeat flag used in NEC IR protocol.
     - ir_generate_stop() function can stop the IR generate.

 #### IR flowchart